10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 Day 4: Hot Springs in La Fortuna then Drive to Monteverde

-A visit to La Fortuna is not complete without a visit to the hot springs.
+One of the best things to do in Costa Rica is visit the hot springs in La Fortuna.
 There are many different options for enjoying the hot springs including a free location where you can float in the natural springs, cheaper maintained pools, and luxury resort-style hot springs and amenities.
-The hot springs offer a great break from hiking during your 10 days in Costa Rica.
+The hot springs offer a great break on your Costa Rica 10-day itinerary.

-While on the more expensive side, we decided to spend our time at Tabacón Hot Springs which is one of the nicer resort-style hot springs, and we had an incredible time.
+While on the more expensive side, we decided to spend our time at Tabacón Hot Springs which is one of the nicer resort-style hot springs.
 Tabacón Hot Springs has several cascading pools with temperatures ranging from 72 to 105 degrees as you make your way up to the higher pools.
 The water is true thermal water that is naturally heated by the volcano.

 I recommend purchasing the morning ticket option with lunch so you can enjoy the hot springs in the morning when they are less busy and eat a nice lunch before driving to Monteverde.
 The lunch included is a three course meal with an appetizer, main course, and desert.
 You will get to choose your appetizer and main course from a specific menu and there are several options.
 When you book your ticket make sure to select the time you want to eat lunch.